 Nicaragua is the second poorest country in Latin America.
 Fifty percent of the population lives in extreme poverty which means that they don’t know if they’ll have any food today.
 Project Chacocente is dedicated to helping the families change their lives so that they can be a part of society again and help change the cycle of poverty.

-For more information please check out the website www.outofthedump.org for more information and feel free to email or call the church office.
+For more information about the project please check out their website www.outofthedump.org or feel free to email or call the church office.

 Other Project Chacocente photos are on Flickr.

 Through our monetary contributions, our church supports the United Methodist Committee on Relief (UMCOR) and missionaries in the United States and 43 countries.
 UMCOR works worldwide in the areas of refuge ministries, disaster response and hunger ministries.